10 Best Free Productivity Apps to Boost Focus in 2025

 - Key Free Features: 5 active projects, 5 collaborators per project, 5MB file uploads, and 3 filters.

-- Best for: Anyone looking for a powerful, no-fuss to-do list to manage their personal or professional life.
+- Best for: Anyone who needs a streamlined way to manage personal or work tasks without distraction.

 4. Evernote: The Classic Free Productivity App for Notes